Hotline Miami: Gameplay

 A screenshot of the player engaging in a standoff with the Russian Mafia.
 The points are visible on the top right of the image.

 Hotline Miami is a top-down shooter game.
 It is set in Miami during the late 1980s, and is divided into nineteen "chapters".
 At the beginning of each chapter, the player character "Jacket" (Note: Jacket is a fan-assigned name to an otherwise unnamed protagonist.
 It was later adopted by Dennaton.) receives a message on his answering machine, instructing him to travel to a different part of Miami and kill all enemies at that location.
 The player is able to defeat their opponents through a variety of melee and ranged weapons, like crowbars and firearms.
 The player can also knock out enemies with a door, use them as a human shield, or kick them against the wall.
 If an enemy is not immediately killed in an attack, the player can perform a specialized attack to finish them off.
 Later stages have the player take control of a different character, known as the Biker, who can only use knives.

 The player and enemies can both be felled by a single attack each.
 To compensate, the player is able to quickly restart the current stage after death, allowing them to rethink their strategy.
 Different types of enemies appear, such as dogs and boss characters.
 The enemy AI is inconsistent, with reactions to attacks ranging from responding immediately to doing nothing.
 The player is awarded points for each enemy they kill, with bonus points awarded based on the method of execution or the number of enemies killed in quick succession.
 The player has the ability to lock onto an enemy and not have to aim.
 On the PlayStation Vita, the functions of the mouse, including aiming, are shifted over to the touch screen, with locking onto enemies requiring the player to touch them on-screen.

 Before each chapter begins, the player can choose from a variety of animal masks to wear, which grant different abilities.
 These attributes include the player's finishing moves being sped up and allowing them to see further.
 At the end of each chapter, the player's total score is tallied and they are given a rating based on their performance.
-The player's score is further adjusted based on their play style, which is given a classification like "coward" or "sadist".
+The player's score is further adjusted based on play style, which is given a classification like "coward" or "sadist".
 High scores unlock new masks and weapons for the player to use.
-Achievements are obtained by doing specific challenges such as killing two enemies by throwing one brick at them.
+Achievements are obtained by doing specific challenges such as killing two enemies in one brick throw.